BINKSEE/CAPSTONE-ROOKERY/README.md

 6. Enjoy the game!

 ## PLAY ROOKERY ONLINE WITH ITCH.IO!
-you can play Rookery on the itch.io platform here: [itch.io](https://binksee.itch.io/rookery)
+You can play Rookery on the itch.io platform here!: [itch.io](https://binksee.itch.io/rookery)

 ## Folder Structure